kgish/ember-cli-annotator/README.md

 # ember-cli-annotator addon

 This is an Ember addon which allows users to create and manage annotations of page text.
+It is based on the work being done by the [W3C Web Annotation Working Group](https://www.w3.org/annotation/), and an attempt has been made to remain compatable with the specifications as they evolve and change.

 ## Introduction